Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 ### Other hardware

-Fern specimens are mounted on a piece of blutac on top of a paint pot. <br>
-The lens of the camera needs to be slightly propped up to be horizontal and this is done by putting the shaft of a screwdriver under it sideways.
-This is effectively a very slightly inclined wedge so can be adjusted in very slight increments to get exactly the right angle for the lens.
+Fern specimens are mounted on a piece of blutac on top of a paint pot.
+The lens of the camera needs to be slightly propped up to be horizontal and this is done by putting a pencil eraser under it.

 ## Software